2021 Mustang ColorsLast Updated June 13, 2023 | Meghan Drummond

 A new year of Mustang means new colors.
 Sadly, it also means saying goodbye to some of our favorites.

 The 2021 Mustang has some of the most dramatic color shifts we’ve seen in the past couple of years.
 That’s partly because the Bullitt is retiring, taking its signature Dark Highland Green with it.
-In the Bullitt’s place, we’ll be seeing the 2021 Mach 1.
-Which colors will be exclusive to the Mach 1 or Shelby Mustangs is still up in the air.
-Sign up for our newsletter for updates.
+In the Bullitt’s place, we’ll be seeing the 2021 Mach 1 with its own exclusive color.
+Here are all the confirmed colors for the 2021 Ford Mustang.
+Whether you just want to know what colors will be available, or you're looking to apply touch-up paint, we'll keep you updated on all the latest news.

 New Mustang Colors for 2021